AlgoMaster Logo

 string[], object[]nullMust initialize before use

-2D arrays in C# come in two flavors, which is a key difference from Java:
+2D arrays in C# come in two flavors:

 For DP problems, you often need a table with one extra row and column for the base case:

-The 4-directional neighbor pattern is one of the most common patterns you will write in matrix problems:
+The 4-directional neighbor pattern is common in matrix problems:

 For 8-directional movement (including diagonals), add the four diagonal pairs: {-1,-1}, {-1,1}, {1,-1}, {1,1}.

 The return value for a missing element is the bitwise complement (~) of the index where it would be inserted.
 So ~missing gives you the insertion point.
-This is useful but confusing, so most candidates write their own binary search in interviews.
+This is useful but confusing, so writing your own binary search is often clearer.

 Strings

-Strings in C# are immutable, just like in Java.
+Strings in C# are immutable.
 Every time you modify a string, C# creates a new object.
-This has a critical performance implication for DSA:
+This has a performance implication for DSA:

 MethodReturnsExampleDSA Use